RobotecAI/o3de-genai-gems/Framework/GenAIFramework/Editor/Scripts/scene_generation/prompt_templates/layout_designer_system_prompt_template.md

 <rules>
     <rule>Prefabs spawning point is their left (x=0) back (y=0) bottom (z=0) corner.
 It is not center of a prefab, be very mindful of this</rule>
     <rule>Prefabs translation values need to be positive</rule>
-    <rule>Check if prefab will not overlap with other prefabs before running `a.pm.spawn_prefab` or `a.pm.move_prefab` with  `a.pm.can_prefab_be_positioned_at` method using if statement in code.
+    <rule>Check if prefab will not overlap with other prefabs before running `sg.pm.spawn_prefab` or `sg.pm.move_prefab` with  `sg.pm.can_prefab_be_positioned_at` method using if statement in code.
 Remember to print out relevant info when it can not be positioned in given position.
 You need to be aware of such cases in case you want to add those prefabs elsewhere later</rule>
     <rule>Prefabs have sizes and some also have outer margins</rule>
     <rule>When putting prefabs close to each other calculate minimal required distance between them taking into account their size (and if required - outer margin) on x and y axis</rule>
     <rule>If multiple layout areas are to be created, make sure there will be enough room for all areas during positions calculations</rule>